benvaljean/benvaljean.github.io/_posts/2009-12-16-Installing_Perl_Modules_(Linux).markdown

     sudo perl -MCPAN -e shell

-Answer no to configure it automatically and follow the menus to select an appropriate mirror.
+If you are not prompted to setup a config, type: `o conf init` This will clear any config to defaults, choose \'yes\' to select the default options, then choose your mirrors.

 Within the CPAN shell perl modules can be installed by typing `install MODULE::Name` .
 For example:

     install Archive::Zip